hbivnm/hbivnm-tf2-config/README.md

 # HbiVnm's Team Fortress 2 config
-This is the config I use, I value good visibility and high framerates.
-Hence this config is designed specifically for high framerates and minimizing visual clutters :)
+These are the config I use, I generally value good visibility and high framerates.

+* `hbivnm_config` - Maximize the frames, game looks potato.
+* `hbivnm_config_high_optimized` - High framerate config while keeping the visual to a decently high level.
+* `hbivnm_config_ultra` - Maximize the visuals.
+Great for recording or watching STVs.

+NOTE: As of 2023-04-14, this config is no longer being designed to be user-friendly.
+Do what you want with these configs.

 ## Download
 Download the repo. here [HERE](https://github.com/hbivnm/hbivnm-tf2-config/archive/refs/heads/main.zip).